-When setting up your organisation, you may be recruiting members of staff and it is important to know your duties as employer.
+When setting up your organisation, you may be recruiting members of staff and it is important to know your duties as an employer.
 There are rules and regulations that must be adhered to.
 You must consider all aspects of Employment legislation:

-In most cases if you wish to take on an employee you must register yourself with HMRC.
+In most cases, if you wish to take on an employee you must register yourself with HMRC.
 You must register for PAYE.
-At this stage you would then consider setting up pension scheme and Health & Safety procedures.
+At this stage, you would then consider setting up pension scheme and Health & Safety procedures.

 It is necessary to ensure that new employees have the right to work in the UK.
 It may be prudent to check references and perform a criminal records check.
 Depending on the type of work you will be undertaking you may wish to consider obtaining Disclosure certificates for your employees.
 This shows any criminal convictions of the individuals and is useful if the type of work involves children or vulnerable adults.

 These must be deducted from employees’ salaries.
 HMRC can provide advice about how to register as an employee (see links)

 CONTRACT OF EMPLOYMENT

 This is the agreement between employer and employee.
 It does not have to be a formal written contract, it can be a written statement outlining the terms and conditions of the employment and must be provided within 2 months of commencement.

 Pay, holidays, sickness and absence procedures, notice period, disciplinary procedure redundancy and grievances.
 As an employer, you must show clear guidelines to your employees.
 It may be useful to issue a staff handbook showing the company’s policies on these topics.

 OTHER EMPLOYMENT ISSUES

 Age Discrimination, National Minimum Wage, Equal Pay, Working Time Regulations, Maternity/paternity leave & pay, Sex/Race/Disability discrimination, Rehabilitation of Offenders.
 These are all topics you must consider when recruiting employees.